oracle-livelabs/analytics-ai/premier-league-video-analysis/notebook/notebook.md

    Now we are going to visualize the boxes.

-   Create a new cell with this contents.
+   Create a new cell with this content.

    Notice how this loops through a) The recognized objects and b) The recognized texts.
 It will draw a bounding box for each of the detection by drawing lines between all of the corners ("vertices").